kubernetes/enhancements/keps/sig-cluster-lifecycle/image-builder/20190612-image-builder.md

   * [Alternatives](#alternatives)

 ## Summary
 It is common for modern cloud based software deployments to follow immutable patterns.
 One of the foundational pieces to this idea is the creation of immutable images.
-There are already several tools that create images in the kubernetes ecosystem, which include: [Wardroom](https://github.com/heptiolabs/wardroom), [Cluster API AWS](https://github.com/kubernetes-sigs/cluster-api-provider-aws/tree/master/build), [Cluster API vSphere](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/tree/master/docs/ova), [amazon-eks-ami](https://github.com/awslabs/amazon-eks-ami), [talos](https://docs.talos-systems.com/), [LinuxKit](https://github.com/linuxkit/linuxkit), etc. The purpose of this proposal is to distill down the common requirements and provide the Kubernetes ecosystem with a standard image building utility that can be leveraged by the Kubernetes ecosystem.
+There are already several tools that create images in the Kubernetes ecosystem, which include: [Wardroom](https://github.com/heptiolabs/wardroom), [Cluster API AWS](https://github.com/kubernetes-sigs/cluster-api-provider-aws/tree/master/build), [Cluster API vSphere](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/tree/master/docs/ova), [amazon-eks-ami](https://github.com/awslabs/amazon-eks-ami), [talos](https://docs.talos-systems.com/), [LinuxKit](https://github.com/linuxkit/linuxkit),[kube-deploy](https://github.com/kubernetes/kube-deploy/tree/master/imagebuilder), etc. The purpose of this proposal is to distill down the common requirements and provide an image building utility that can be leveraged by the Kubernetes ecosystem.

 The purpose of this document is to request the creation of a sub-project of sig-cluster-lifecycle to address this space.

 ## Motivation
-There exists a need in the Kubernetes ecosystem to be able to create repeatable IaaS images across providers for the explicit purpose of being able to deploy a Kubernetes cluster.
+There exists a need to be able to create repeatable IaaS images across providers for the explicit purpose of being able to deploy a Kubernetes cluster.

 ### Goals
 * To build images for Kubernetes-conformant clusters in a consistent way across infrastructures, providers, and business needs.